decentraland/documentation/content/contributor/auth/authchain.md

 When selecting the valid duration for a delegate key, there's a tradeoff: shorter expirations increase security, but longer expirations improve user experience (since delegates have to be renewed with human interaction at a lower frequency).

 There is no universal strategy to decide what the valid time window should be.
 The Foundation's World Explorer, for reference, requests authorization for its delegate key for one month.

+{{< info >}}
+Ephemeral keys should never hold funds or possess the ability to transfer digital assets.
+It's much safer for end-users if the leak of an ephemeral key cannot result in financial losses.
+{{< /info >}}

 ## Formalization